CosmOS-Creators/docs/sites/whatIs/referenceProject/hardware.rst

 * Board connectors: USB with Micro-AB or USB Type-C®Ethernet RJ45
 * On-board ST-LINK debugger/programmer with USB re-enumeration capability: mass storage, virtual COM port, and debug port
 * Support of a wide choice of Integrated Development Environments (IDEs) including IAR Embedded Workbench®, MDK-ARM, and STM32CubeIDE

-and more you can read on the `STM32H755ZI microcontroller product page`_

 Resources